jbock-java/jbock/README.md

 ### Basic usage

-Annotate a constructor with `@CommandLineArguments`.
+Annotate a constructor or static method with `@CommandLineArguments`.
-In this constructor, only three types of parameters are allowed:
+Only three types of parameters are allowed:

 * A `boolean` parameter declares a flag.
 * A `List<String>` parameter declares a repeatable argument.